Huegoxaga/notes/python/anaconda.md

 - `df.tail(10)` show the last 10 rows of data
   - If no parameter entered it will show the last 5 rows.
 - `df = pd.DataFrame(data)` convert dictionary data into dataframe
+- `dataframe.values` Return a Numpy representation of the DataFrame, axes labels will be removed.
 - `df['columnName']` print all data under one column plus its data type(return a series).
   - `df.columnName` dot notation also works.
   - `df[['columnNameA','columnNameB]]` returns al list of columns(a filtered dataframe)